improvedk/improve.dk/source/_posts/in-the-nick-of-time-band-aid-solution-for-umbraco/in-the-nick-of-time-band-aid-solution-for-umbraco.md

 ## Performance, oh my

 Fast forward a month or so, development well underway.
 It was clear that there were performance issues.
 The forums were full of [posts](http://our.umbraco.org/forum/core/umbraco-5-general-discussion/28565-Umbraco-5-Performance-issues) asking how to get performance equivalent to what people were used to in 4.7.
-Unfortunately, there wasn’t really a solution yet.
+Unfortunately, there wasn't really a solution yet.
 Thankfully 5.1 was released, promising better performance.
 After spending a couple of days fighting a [5.0 –> 5.1 upgrade bug](http://our.umbraco.org/forum/core/umbraco-5-general-discussion/31197-Failing-to-upgrade-from-501-to-51RC), I finally got 5.1 running.
 Much to my dismay, performance was still dismal.

 This is me requesting the front page of the website: